 New Rule Requires U.S. Counsel to Represent Foreign Trademark Applicants and Registrants

-The U.S. Patent and Trademark Office (USPTO) issued a new rule that requires foreign trademark applicants and owners to be represented by an attorney licensed in the United States.
+The U.S. Patent and Trademark Office (USPTO) issued a new rule that requires foreign trademark applicants and registrants to be represented by an attorney licensed in the United States.
 Under the U.S. counsel rule, codified at 37 C.F.R. § 2.11(a), any trademark applicant or registrant domiciled outside of the United States must retain U.S. counsel to file any document before the USPTO.
 This rule change is an effort to combat the unauthorized practice of law as well as the use of fake or suspicious specimens.
 The rule change was prompted by the USPTO’s examination of foreign trademark applications.
 In some cases, foreign applicants filed hundreds of trademark applications in their own names.
 After reviewing those applications, the USPTO discovered that those applications were, in fact, filed by foreign practitioners.

 This is a problem because foreign attorneys are not authorized to practice before the USPTO.
 The USPTO’s investigation further revealed a link between the unauthorized practice of law and the use of fake or suspicious specimens.
 This is an important issue because filing a valid specimen showing use of a mark in commerce is required to obtain a trademark registration.
 The use of bogus specimens has allowed applicants to be granted trademark registrations that they are not legally entitled to receive.